jak18015/ImageJ-Functions/functions-intro.md

 # ImageJ Functions
+The same way you can call built-in ImageJ functions like
+	run("Split Channels...");
-	The same way you can call built-in ImageJ functions like run("Split Channels..."), custom functions can be created and used in the same way.
+custom functions can be created and used in the same way.
 ## Absolute basics of IJMacro scripting
 	- It's effectively baby javascript + a sprinkle of python.
 	- The IJMacro documentation has every single command listed, google it.